gravitystorm/openstreetmap-carto/DOCKER.md

 If you are eager to get started here is an overview over the necessary steps.
 Read on below to get the details.

+* `docker ps` and `docker run hello-world` to test if Docker is up and you have sufficient rights to use it as a current user.
+Typical problems might be that you need to start Docker as root and add current user to a group `docker` first.
 * Download OpenStreetMap data in osm.pbf format to a file `data.osm.pbf` and place it within the openstreetmap-carto directory.
 * `docker-compose up import` to import the data (only necessary the first time or when you change the data file)
 * `docker-compose up kosmtik` to run the style preview application